- Which problems can be helped by chiropractic?

 - Your response to treatment

-- How much of the chiropractor's advice you follow
+- How much of the practitioner's advice you follow

 Once the problem has been resolved, we recommend regular treatment every three to six months (depending on your lifestyle) to help keep your joints functioning well and to help to prevent future problems.